Tukzon/GitHubGraphDraw/README.md

    - If the script finds a `#` in row `r`, column `c`, it means a commit (or multiple commits) will be made on the date `start_date + (c*7 + r)` days.

 4. **Commit Intensity (Mode)**
-   - **max**: Creates 5 commits on that day.
-This usually shows up as the darkest green in GitHub’s contribution graph.
+   - **max**: Creates 5 commits on that day, resulting in the darkest green on GitHub’s contribution graph.
-   - **random**: Creates a random number of commits from 1 to 5, still visible, but variable.
+   - **random**: Creates a random number of commits (1 to 5), yielding a variable intensity.

 5. **Forcing Dates**
    - The script uses the `--date` parameter in `git commit` to backdate commits.
-   - **Warning**: This is a form of rewriting history or artificially inflating commit counts.
-Make sure to use it responsibly and within GitHub’s Terms of Service.
+   - **Warning**: This can be considered a hack and might artificially inflate commit counts.
+Use responsibly and in compliance with GitHub’s Terms of Service.

 ---